confluentinc/vscode/README.md

 ### From the Visual Studio Code Extension Marketplace

-Within VS Code: search for "Confluent" in the Extensions sidebar and install the extension in your editor from there.
-Or visit the VS Code Marketplace to view, download, and install the [Confluent for VS Code](https://marketplace.visualstudio.com/items?itemName=confluentinc.vscode-confluent) extension.
+In your browser, go to the [VS Code Marketplace](https://marketplace.visualstudio.com/) to view, download, and install the [Confluent for VS Code](https://marketplace.visualstudio.com/items?itemName=confluentinc.vscode-confluent) extension.

 ### From within VS Code